Correction notice to be published: 18 June 2015, 3.30pm

-The IPS records which towns overseas residents stayed in when they visited the UK.
+The IPS records which towns overseas residents stayed at least one night in when they visited the UK.
 However, due to the very large number of towns in the UK it would not be meaningful to produce analyses of visits by the full range of towns.
-In this publication, visits information for overseas residents is therefore mainly shown at county or unitary authority, and main UK region levels although a table of the top 50 towns visited is also included.
+In this publication, visits information for overseas residents is therefore mainly shown at county or unitary authority level, and main UK region levels although a table of the top 50 towns visited is also included.

 In 2007 a more accurate approach to coding towns was employed in the survey, based on a more comprehensive coding frame of towns and boroughs.
 This may result is a slight discontinuity from previous years and care should therefore be exercised when comparing results with earlier years.